holubba/fullstack-engineer-music-licensing-workflow-challenge/README.md

 - I included a Swagger instance on <http://localhost:PORT/docs> since I wasn't required to make a frontend, but I wanted to make sure that whoever is reading this was going to be able to spin up the project in docker and be able to interact with it without a frontend.

 - I included a license-history feature that lets you track each change in licenses status for better traceablity.

+- Added a script to automatically create a changelog and bump the tags version, as well as the package-json version with git-cliff and a basic shell script.

+- Added Lefthook to keep git commit linted.
+It also runs the linter and the tests on push to prevent broken releases.

 ---